-June Chun is a member of White & Case's Banking, Capital Markets and Restructuring group in Asia.
+June Chun is an associate in White & Case's Asia Banking and Restructuring group, based in Hong Kong.
 She has experience with a variety of bank finance transactions, including syndicated loans, major acquisition financings, bilateral loans and others.

 Advised MMG Limited (MMG) on a US$7 billion acquisition and project financing provided by initial lenders of China Development Bank, Industrial and Commercial Bank of China, Bank of China, Sydney Branch and Exim Bank of China, arranged by China Development Bank for the acquisition of the Las Bambas copper project in Peru from Glencore plc.